About Texas Scottish Rite Hospital for Children

 The hospital was established in 1921 when a group of Texas Masons approached Dallas' first orthopedic surgeon Dr. W. B. Carrell about caring for children with polio regardless of the family's ability to pay.
 With the introduction of the Salk and Sabin vaccines in the mid-1950s, which virtually eradicated polio in the Western Hemisphere, TSRHC broadened its focus to other orthopedic conditions.

-As a leading pediatric orthopedic center, the hospital has treated more than 225,000 children since its inception, with more than 40,000 clinic visits each year.
+As a leading pediatric orthopedic center, the hospital has treated more than 250,000 children since its inception, with more than 35,000 clinic visits each year.
+All of our physicians hold appointments at UT Southwestern and are renowned for extraordinary patient care, outstanding research and teaching of medical students, residents and fellows from around the world.
 The hospital takes a multidisciplinary approach to care, tailoring treatment to the individual needs of each child and family.

 Admission is open to children from birth up to 18 years of age.
 TSRHC, the only Scottish Rite hospital in the world, is not affiliated with the Shriners Hospitals for Children.